Home Arrow Bible Arrow Psalms Arrow Psalms 139

 12 Yes, the darkness hides not from you; but the night shines as the day: the darkness and the light are both alike to you.

-13 For you have possessed my reins: you have covered me in my mother’s womb.
+13 For You have redeem my conscience: You have covered me in my mother's womb.

-14 I will praise you; for I am fearfully and wonderfully made: marvelous are your works; and that my soul knows right well.
+14 I will praise you; for I am fearfully and wonderfully made: marvelous are your works; and that my mind, knows right well.

 15 My substance was not hidden from you, when I was made in secret, and curiously wrought in the lowest parts of the Earth.